indakabarody/panicbutton-android/README.md

 -------------------------
 To make a telegram notifications, make sure you already have a Telegram Bot and Channel.
 Then on the web API please make changes to `$url` property to your Telegram API and Telegram Channel ID.

+The web API controller is placed on app\Controllers\Androidapi.php .